 - If you are interested in stock trading, check out some of the free stock trading tools that I use.

 Thanks again for the review Nobleea.
-If you guys want to see how E*Trade stacks up against other discount brokerages, check out my Canadian Discount Brokerage Comparison article.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+If you guys want to see how E*Trade stacks up against other discount brokerages, check out my Canadian Discount Brokerage Comparison article.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).